We are a community-based non-profit organization focused on our community.

 Master Jim Moebius, Puy.
 Police Officer Mark Ketter, Teacher Carrie Nielson & Rescue Chaplin Glen Luebke 2018

-This year the Grange received a 4 Place Ribbon and the People Choice Award for Arrangement & Product display!
+2019 the Grange received a 6 Place Ribbon for Exhibit and 5 Place Award for Arrangement & Product display!

 Fruitland Grange outdoor Display for 2019.